mark-olson/ansible-collection-daos/roles/daos/README.md

-# mark-olson.daos.daos
+# Role: daos

-This Ansible role will install and configure DAOS.
+This Ansible role will install and configure DAOS on a host.

-> In Ansible terminology a *compute instance* is referred to as a *host*.
-A host can be a bare metal machine, VM, or container.
-The term *host* will be used in the documentation below to refer to any target where the `daos-stack.daos` *Ansible role* will run.
+> A host can be a bare metal machine, VM, or container.
+The term *host* will be used in the documentation below to refer to any target where the `daos_stack.daos.daos` *Ansible role* will run.

-In this documentation the term "role" is used to refer to the `daos-stack.daos` *Ansible role* as well as the role that a host is assigned within a [DAOS system](https://docs.daos.io/latest/overview/architecture/#daos-system).
+In this documentation the term "role" is overloaded.

+- Used to refer to the `daos_stack.daos.daos` *Ansible role*
+- The role that a host is assigned within a [DAOS system](https://docs.daos.io/latest/overview/architecture/#daos-system).
+A host may take on the role of a DAOS server, a DAOS client, a DAOS admin or any combination of the three.

 In a [DAOS system](https://docs.daos.io/latest/overview/architecture/#daos-system) hosts can be assigned one or more of the following roles: